webplatformco/project-class-composition/README.md

 These side effects would run in a deterministic order, either before or after the implementing class's method (if one exists).

-### Partial application should be possible after class definition
+### It should be possible to apply partials to an existing class

 For many use cases, it is _essential_ to be able to extend a class _after_ it has been defined.

 One of these use cases is [custom attributes](https://github.com/w3c/tpac2025-breakouts/issues/46), which effectively add partials to existing element classes (typically `HTMLElement`), and this can happen at any point in time.

+But even for other use cases, being able to apply partials to an existing class decouples them, and makes it possible to develop them independently, without either having to know about the other.

-Designs based on subclass factories do not support this, whereas protocols do.
+Designs based on [subclass factories](#subclass-factories-mixins) do not support this, whereas [protocols](#first-class-protocols-proposal) do.

 ### Static reflection